ton-community/ton-docs/docs/develop/smart-contracts/environment/ide-plugins.md

 ## IntelliJ IDEs Plugin

 :::info
-Could be used for any of JetBrains products.
+This plugin can be used with any JetBrains product.
 :::

 There are several ways to install a plugin: